 However—never fear—WIN-911 alarm notification software is able to integrate with either system.

 Industrial facilities of today are becoming increasingly complex.
-Whether they are involved in waste-water treatment, pharmaceutical production, general manufacturing, or any one of a virtually limitless number of other possibilities, monitoring instruments are commonly positioned across various locations, gathering information from critical data points.
-Unfortunately, monitoring these instruments manually is both tedious and time consuming, with information often presented in a crude format that can be hard to understand.
+Whether they are involved in waste-water treatment, pharmaceutical production, general manufacturing, or anyone of a virtually limitless number of other possibilities, monitoring instruments are commonly positioned across various locations, gathering information from critical data points.
+Unfortunately, monitoring these instruments manually is both tedious and time-consuming, with information often presented in a crude format that can be hard to understand.

 Control and monitoring systems such as DCS and SCADA were born from the growing need for user-friendly control systems containing programmable logic controllers (PLC) which would help workers to monitor—and better understand—the processes underway in their facility.

 Distributed Control Systems (DCS) are used in industrial and civil engineering applications to manage equipment via control elements distributed throughout the system.
-This stands in contrast to systems using a lone controller at a single location.
+This stands in contrast to systems using

 DCS systems generally refer to the particular functional distributed control system designs that exist in industrial processes that are continuous or batch-oriented (e.g., oil and gas refining, chemical plants, pharmaceutical production, select food and beverage operations, water and wastewater treatment, utility power generation, mining, etc.).
 A common DCS setup is known as a setpoint control loop.
 Comprised of a pressure sensor, controller, and control valve, the sensor conveys pressure/flow measurements to the controller using an input/output (I/O) device and, when the measured variable reaches a certain point, the controller opens a valve or signals an alarm; as protocol dictates.